miguelrincon/miguelrincon.github.io/index.md

 ### My work

-During my career, I have been lucky to work with amazing technologies (and with amazing people).
+During my career, I have been lucky to work with amazing technologies, and with amazing people.

-I could be described as a person with "T-shaped" skills: about half of my career, I have been deeply involved in [Front-End](/2018-02-15-frontend-frameworks-comparison/) development (see an example: [Pulsar UI](/pages/pulsar-reporting-ui/)), and the other half in topics such as Agile, digital marketing, project management, automation & CI, [DevOps in AWS](/2018-03-06-amazon-certified/), application architecture, and more recently, team management.
+My work as a software engineer as has focused on front-end web development and I have [Full Stack Development](/2019-01-20-fullstack-developer-nanodegree/) expertise as well.
+I have been deeply involved in [Front-End](/2018-02-15-frontend-frameworks-comparison/) development (see an example: [Pulsar UI](/pages/pulsar-reporting-ui/)) and Agile Project management, Digital Marketing, Automation & CI, [DevOps in AWS](/2018-03-06-amazon-certified/), application architecture, and more recently, team management.
+I champion Continuous Delivery (CI/CD) in all projects in which I take part.

-I started coding on front-end web development and I have [Full Stack Development](/2019-01-20-fullstack-developer-nanodegree/) expertise as well.

-Companies love me, I have been rehired twice (in two different companies), so my resume... rhymes.

 ### Specifics about tech?

 Listing in somewhat particular order:

 JavaScript, AngularJS, NodeJS, Python, Scrum, Agile, Git, SASS & SCCS, Jasmine, Jenkins, Gitlab, SonarQube, Code Quality, Linux, Testing Automation, Jasmine, Protractor, SalesForce, Continuous Integration, Continuous Delivery, PHP, Drupal, Product Design.

 ### More than tech